guidefari/here_hugo/content/communications-readme.md

 # Flow state & uninterrupted time
-- I'm most effective with large blocks of uninterrupted time, because of that, it may seem like I'm not a fan of meetings, and will opt for async communication as default
+- I'm most effective with large blocks of uninterrupted time, because of that, it may seem like I'm not a fan of meetings, and will opt for async communication as default.
+This seems to work well when paired with ad-hoc meetings
 - I do not like to multi-task, context switching is expensive for me as it takes quite some effort for me to transition into a task.
 While I have gotten better at it, I still tend to stay away.
 That's why I like to start and take tasks to completion before taking on new stuff.
 ## Notifications off by default
 * Notifications are off by default, I mostly work in pomodoro sessions, meaning I don't respond to messages in real time.
 I like to [make an optimum environment for sustained periods of flow state]({{<ref nesting>}}).